 Even if accused, investigated, charged, tried, and finally acquitted of all charges, the stain of the words “sexual offense” and “sex offender” (even merely accused) stay with you for years and quite possibly will never go away.
 If you are facing this situation, you must contact an experienced sexual offense legal team in Philadelphia, PA.

 The fact is that the public’s negative perception of sex offenders reaches far and wide.
 Even when you are accused and not yet proven guilty, juries tend to view your position negatively.
-The initial perception tends to lean heavily toward the victim and their story.
+The initial perception tends to lean heavily toward the sexual assault victim and their story.

 If charged and convicted of the above sexual offenses, what will happen?
 Below we have detailed some examples of how sex offense convictions are classified and how they are typically sentenced: